SuperMo0/SuperMo0/README.md

 ### Hi folks I'm Full Stack Web developer and a competitive programmer
 I recently finished The Odin Project curriculum, where I created more than 20 different full-stack projects.
 I love problem-solving!
 I reached Specialist on Codeforces and participated in the ECPC programming contest (solving 6/13 problems).
-I am currently pursuing the Expert rank.
+I am currently pursuing the Expert rank on Codeforces.

 ### 🛠️ My current Tools